 Pushover has the most implementations (5+ community servers).
 AshikNesin/pushover-mcp (30 stars) is the most popular.
 Pushover itself costs a one-time $5 per platform.

-ntfy is the open-source alternative. cyanheads/ntfy-mcp-server offers extensive customization (priority, tags, actions, attachments). gitmotion/ntfy-me-mcp supports both self-hosted and ntfy.sh public instances. ntfy is completely free for self-hosted.
+ntfy is the open-source alternative. cyanheads/ntfy-mcp-server (8 stars) offers extensive customization (priority, tags, actions, attachments). gitmotion/ntfy-me-mcp (24 stars) supports both self-hosted and ntfy.sh public instances and is now the most popular ntfy MCP implementation. ntfy is completely free for self-hosted.

 Both Pushover and ntfy servers are simple — typically a single send_notification tool.
 That’s appropriate.
 These aren’t email platforms; they’re push buttons.